 - Aspergillus: This type of mold is typically black.
 It is commonly found on foods, spices and composts.

 Exposure to mold may cause sneezing, runny nose, red eyes, skin rashes, dizziness, headaches and asthma attacks.
-Children, elderly people and those with pre-existing respiratory issues are particularly at risk.
+Children, older adults and those with pre-existing respiratory issues are particularly at risk from mold exposure.

 Autumn Air Quality Tips for Homeowners

-Addressing fall season allergies, moisture issues and air quality problems means HVAC maintenance and potential home system upgrades.
+Addressing autumn allergies, moisture issues and fall air quality problems requires HVAC maintenance and potential home system upgrades.
 In order to prevent illness and protect your home, check out the following autumn air quality tips!

-Wouldn’t you like to address the root of indoor air pollution before it becomes a problem?
-A whole-home air purifier eliminates the source of air pollutants such as volatile organic compounds, dust, dander, viruses and the like.
-This device will dramatically improve HVAC filtration and deliver clean air to every room in your home.
+Wouldn’t you like to address indoor air pollution before it becomes a problem?
+A whole-home air purifier eliminates air pollutants such as volatile organic compounds, dust, dander, viruses and the like.
+This device will dramatically improve HVAC filtration and deliver cleaner air to every room in your home.

-The beginning of the season should be welcomed with brand new air filters.
-Dirty air filters help circulate allergens, bacteria, viruses, pollen, dander and other air pollutants.
-Clean air filters with a MERV 11 rating or higher (we’re partial to MERV 13) catch debris, dust mites, mold spores, bacteria, viruses and more.
+The beginning of a new season should be welcomed with new air filters.
+Dirty clogged air filters ultimately help circulate allergens, bacteria, viruses, pollen, dander and other air pollutants.
+Clean air filters with a MERV 11 rating or higher (we’re partial to MERV 13) capture debris, dust mites, mold spores, bacteria, viruses and more.
 This will allow you and your family to focus on fun fall activities instead of allergies.

-These indoor air quality solutions can help your home achieve the ideal humidity range: 40–60%.
+Humidifiers and dehumidifiers are indoor air quality solutions that help your home achieve and maintain the ideal humidity range of 40–60%.
 Humidifiers increase moisture while dehumidifiers decrease moisture.
-The device that will benefit you most depends on what type of climate you live in.
+The device that will benefit your home the most depends on what type of climate you live in.
 But for a majority of the country, colder weather calls for increasing indoor humidity levels.

-Now that you are equipped with knowledge of allergens and indoor air quality solutions, take the time to invest in your home.
-Doing so prepares you and your family are well prepared for the fall season!
+Now that you are equipped with knowledge of autumn allergens and indoor air quality solutions, take the time to invest in your home.
+Doing so prepares you and your family for the fall season!